Haili321/Little-plane/README.md

 # Little-plane
 play a little plane by Java

-GIF should be put in the same folder
+GIF pictures should be put in the same folder